If you have received an academic progress outcome and would like support lodging an appeal, we’re here to help.

 What happens next?

-- If an appeal hearing is granted, you will receive at least 5 working days’ notice of the hearing date and time.
+- If your appeal is accepted for hearing, you will receive at least 5 working days’ notice of the hearing date and time.

 What happens at the appeal hearing?